trellis-zz/kingdoms/content/about/info.md

 type: ''

 ---
-## This is a blog about table top role-playing games.
+## This is a blog about tabletop role-playing games.

-## To get started, import this site into Forestry or checkout the repository [here](https://github.com/kendallstrautman/starter-blog-hugo "forestry starter blog hugo").
+## I focus on Yoon-Suin, Whitehack, and the tricks that bring the game to life.